edgib102/Auto-FIle-Rename/README.md

-# Auto-FIle-Rename
+# Auto-File-Rename
-A fiel renamer i made because blender mantaflow is a pain in the ass
+A file renamer i made because blender mantaflow is a pain in the ass